 Unstuffing our lives is literally a lifelong project.
-It means changing the way we thing and adopting a policy of fighting the flow of new stuff coming in, and keeping only meaningful and useful items, and learning to ruthlessly purge the rest.
+It means changing the way we think, adopting a policy of fighting the flow of new stuff coming in, keeping only meaningful and useful items, and learning to ruthlessly purge the rest.

-And I’ll be honest–there may be times where you look around at your house, see the seemingly insurmountable piles of stuff still there and feel like there is no hope, like there is no way you’ll ever be able to dig yourself out of the mess.
-The effort just feels like way too much.
+And I’ll be honest–there may be times where you look around at your house, see the seemingly insurmountable piles of stuff still there and feel like there is no hope; like there is no way you’ll ever be able to dig yourself out of the mess.
+The effort itself feels like way too much.

 Believe me, I’ve been there too.
 More times than I can count.

 But I’m also here to tell you–don’t give up!

 Is my own house perfect?
 Hardly!
 There is still LOTS of room for improvement.
 We still end up with piles on our countertop and items sometimes even spill out of cupboards.
 I occasionally cringe when I open a bathroom closet door to see hairclips, bows, and accessories tumble out.
 We’ve made big improvements, though.
 We’ve learned to simplify and we’ve accepted that fighting the flow of stuff will be a lifelong task.

 Over the years I’ve also discovered that it is nice to get a jump start now and again!
 Sometimes all we really need is a quick win to get back our motivations.
 Thus, next time you feel like you’ll never really be Unstuffed, try these mini-purging, decluttering, and organizing strategies to get the ball rolling in your house.